jasonwadsworth/jasonwadsworth.github.io/_posts/2021-05-01-lambda-retries-and-dlqs.md

 ### Synchronous Invocations

 For [synchronous invocations](https://docs.aws.amazon.com/Lambda/latest/dg/invocation-sync.html) you won't get a DLQ or error destination at the function itself.
-For these integrations it's up to the caller to handle retries and errors, so you may get retries and DLQs in some cases, but not other.
+For these integrations it's up to the caller to handle retries and errors, so you may get retries and DLQs in some cases, but not others.

 > When you invoke a function synchronously, Lambda runs the function and waits for a response.
 When the function completes, Lambda returns the response from the function's code with additional data, such as the version of the function that was invoked.